Volcanology: History

 Volcanology has an extensive history.
 The earliest known recording of a volcanic eruption may be on a wall painting dated to about 7,000 BCE found at the Neolithic site at Çatal Höyük in Anatolia, Turkey.
 This painting has been interpreted as a depiction of an erupting volcano, with a cluster of houses below shows a twin peaked volcano in eruption, with a town at its base (though archaeologists now question this interpretation).
 The volcano may be either Hasan Dağ, or its smaller neighbour, Melendiz Dağ.

+Ancient mythology

+The classical world of Greece and the early Roman Empire explained volcanoes as sites of various gods.
+Ancient myths held that the giant Enceladus was buried beneath Etna by the goddess Athena as punishment for rebellion against the gods.
+Roman poet Virgil, in the Aeneid, associated the mountain's rumblings with the tormented cries of Enceladus, the flames his breath and the tremors his railing against the bars of his prison.
+Euripides considered that Hephaestus, the god of fire, sat below the volcano Etna, forging the weapons of Zeus.
+Aeschylus considered Etna as the place where Typhon, who battled Zeus in the Titanomachy, was imprisoned.
+Diodorus Siculus when discussing the eruption of Etna of 425 BCE, associated the event with the abduction of Persephone.